origo-map/origo-documentation/content/layers.md

 Source options | Description
 ---|---
+`format` | the image format used for the layer unless format is set on layer-level.
+Default is 'image/png'.
 `url` | url to the wms endpoint
 `version` | the OGC WMS version.
 Default is 1.1.1.